AT the Center

 Our yoga class is a self-exploratory and character building program.
 Incorporating “Social Emotional Learning,” our instructors helps students develop strategies that will be useful in school and life to manage the challenges they may face.
 Tools such as mindfulness of self and others, self reflection, and self regulation skills while strengthening core and physical endurance.

-Nature Connection Summer Camp and Club
+Nature Connection Summer Camp and After school

 Nature connection engages participants in nature-centered activities designed to foster the well-being of participants and their communities, and encourage an understanding and respect for the interconnectedness of all living things.